 Zero Waste Derry & Strabane

-Derry City and Strabane District Council is creating a zero waste circular economy, by preventing waste creation in the first place, encouraging its preparation for re-use and delivering separate waste collections for recycling, composting and digestion.
+Derry City and Strabane District Council is creating a zero waste circular economy, by preventing waste creation, encouraging its preparation for re-use and delivering separate waste collections for recycling, composting and digestion.

 Derry City and Strabane District Council is one of the first local authorities in the UK to create a zero waste circular economy strategy.
 Waste is a climate issue due to the emissions caused in manufacturing products that are then thrown away, and due to the methane gases released at landfill sites.